thymikee/jest-preset-angular/README.md

 _Note: This preset does not suport AngularJS (1.x).
 If you want to set up Jest with AngularJS, please see [this blog post](https://medium.com/aya-experience/testing-an-angularjs-app-with-jest-3029a613251)._

+This package actually contains two presets, one for `ts-jest`, which uses the official TypeScript compiler internally, and one for `babel`, which strips away the type annotations and simply transforms the JavaScript.
+If you are not sure, try to use `ts-jest`, to also type-check your test files.

 ## Installation

 ```bash